 How to share your phone screen on Skype

-Step 1: Call a friend or colleague from your contact list by clicking their name, then pressing the phone icon located at the top right corner of the window.
+Step 1: Call contact by clicking their name on your contact list.
+Press the phone icon located at the top right corner of the window.

-Step 2: If you tap the screen while your call is streaming, an icon will appear in the bottom right corner of the screen.
-Tap on this icon to open a menu.
+Step 2: While the call is streaming, tap the screen, and an icon will appear in the screen’s bottom right corner.
+Tap it, and a menu will open.

-Step 4: On the following screen, tap on the Skype listing followed by the Start Broadcast button.
+Step 4: Tap on the Skype listing, then the Start Broadcast button.

-Step 5: You are now sharing your screen with your contact.
-You can switch to another app and broadcast what you wanted to share with your contact.
-If you want to stop the broadcast, open Skype again and tap on Stop Broadcast.
+Step 5: Your contact can now see your screen.
+You can broadcast what you wanted to share by switching to the appropriate app.
+Open Skype again and tap on Stop Broadcast, and the broadcast will cease.

 - How to use Skype